jerboa88/dark-mode-for-outlook/README.md

 **Note:** It can also be installed on [Brave](https://support.brave.com/hc/en-us/articles/360017909112-How-can-I-add-extensions-to-Brave-), [Vivaldi](https://help.vivaldi.com/article/extensions/#install), and other Chromium-based browsers from the Chrome Web Store (or by sideloading).

+**Note:** Installing add-ons for Firefox mobile is complicated at the moment, since Android's [new Geckoview-based browser](https://blog.mozilla.org/addons/2020/09/02/update-on-extension-support-in-the-new-firefox-for-android/) does not officially support all add-ons yet.
+If you still want to use this add-on on Firefox mobile, refer to [this page](https://support.mozilla.org/en-US/kb/find-and-install-add-ons-firefox-android#w_expanded-extension-support-in-firefox-for-android-nightly) for more information.

 ### Detailed
 If you wish to build yourself, `build.sh` is used to copy all files to the `build/` directory, compile SCSS to CSS, and zip the extension, but you can do these steps any other way you wish.
 Next, the build directory or zip file can be loaded into your browser of choice:
 - [Instructions for Chrome](https://developer.chrome.com/extensions/getstarted#manifest)